vaish-8468/Youtube-API/README.md

 ### Database
 This server uses MongoDB.

-To handle search(query) queries, we have 2 text indexes (compound index) on title and description fields.
+To handle search(query) queries, we have 2 text indexes (compound index) on title and description fields.For more details, [refer to](https://www.mongodb.com/docs/drivers/go/current/fundamentals/connection/).

 ### Usage
 Clone the repository using :